Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 3. Your HuggingFace username (NOT your email, but the username in profile)
 4. A HuggingFace read token (you can get this from your HuggingFace account page)

+> NOTE: A few users have reported that this script does not replace the values in the `llm.yaml` and `streamlit.yaml` as expected. it uses a bash command called `sed` to do the replacement.
+It's worth checking the yaml files after completion to make sure values like `<<repository_url>>` are replaced.
+If not, you can replicate the script by just replacing this strings manually.

 ```
 bash ./config_project.sh
 ```